candlecorp/wick/docs/content/getting-started/database-component.md

         SELECT * FROM users WHERE id = $1
 ```

-After naming the operation, each one consists of four fields: inputs, outputs, arguments, and the query.
+For each operation, we name it and provide details such as inputs, outputs, arguments, and the query.

-***inputs + outputs:*** We named and declared the type of input and output.
-The `type: object` serves as our `any` type for our output.
+***inputs + outputs:*** We name and declare the type of input and output.
+The `type: object` serves as the `any` type for the output.

-***arguments:*** Sets up the sequence of your inputs.
-The order of the arguments here will be the order of the inputs in your query.
+***arguments:*** Sets up the sequence of inputs.
+The order of the arguments here will match the order of the inputs in your query.

 ***query:*** Insert the database query here.
-(Note: You would replace the values with $1, $2, $3, etc. based on the order of your arguments.)
+(Note: Replace the values with $1, $2, $3, etc. based on the order of your arguments.)

-Hooking up and setting up calls to a database is as simple as that in Wick!
-You can follow the same `operations` structure to add as many unique calls to the database as you'd like, each with their own inputs and outputs.
+Connecting to a database and making calls to it is as simple as that in Wick!
+You can use the same `operations` structure to add as many unique calls to the database as you like, each with their own inputs and outputs.

 ### Invoking

-Lastly, let's just go over how to run any of our operations we create.
+Lastly, let's go over how to run any of the operations we created.

-It would be a simple `invoke` call on the command line following this structure:
+You can use the `invoke` command on the command line with the following structure:

 ```
 wick invoke <file name> <operation name> -- --args
 ```

-You can use `wick invoke --trace` instead for debugging purposes.
+For debugging purposes, you can use `wick invoke --trace`.

-Our command line prompt for the file we just made would be:
+For the file we just created, the command line prompt would be:

 ```
 wick invoke db.wick get_user -- --id=1